-Early GL/yuri/lesbian games, Part 2: The console era
+Early GL/yuri/lesbian games, part 2: The console era

 Continuing from Part 1, we're now in the 1990s and will take a look at the videogame boom of home consoles, at a time when it was still difficult to find games where you could be a girl at all—let alone a girl who kisses others girls.
-Nonetheless, there’s a few early cases of lesbian feelings portrayed to varying degrees of overtness, and in fascinating ways (I ended up writing an entire mini-essay about SaGa Frontier below).
-[A screenshot from SaGa Frontier for the PS1.
-Asellus, a green-haired woman in regal purple clothes, is discussing with Zozma, a wild-looking warrior.](https://files.transmom.love/yurige-pt2/asellus-m.jpeg) Zozma, from SaGa Frontier (PS1): “Surely the fact that you are so devastated only shows how much you love the Princess?”
-Asellus: “Yes… as a friend!
-She was like a sister to me!”
-Denial is a hell of a drug—but Zozma won’t be having any of it…
+Nonetheless, there’s a few early cases of lesbian feelings portrayed to varying degrees of overtness, and in fascinating ways; I ended up writing an entire essay about SaGa Frontier in particular, now split into part 3.

 It is a curious consequence of marginalisation that it’s much easier to find lesbian characters in porn stories than in non-erotic content.
 Without the titillation appeal, all you're left with is human relationships, and homoexclusive affection is a bigger taboo than sex; straight people can conceive of queer sex as a sort of fetish or deviancy, but to marry a woman and be happy without a man?
 Why, this threatens the very fabric of (a shitty) society!
-On the one hand, this dooms 90s console GL to the realm of mask-and-signal, not unlike old Hollywood movies, never able to put into words the love-that-shall-not-be-named; on the other hand, the focus on relationships allows treating emotional issues that might not feature at all in the earlier, sex-oriented games.
-(One of the first console games to have an overtly lesbian-identified character whom you can date is, rather appropriately, the Utena game from 1998).
-However, we do not have in these games any representation of actual Japanese queer culture or how real-life queer people live; rather, we have fantasy explorations of gender expression and sapphic attraction beyond normative boundaries, many of which struck a chord with queer gamers at the time.
+On the one hand, this dooms most of 90s console GL to the realm of mask-and-signal, not unlike old Hollywood movies, never able to put into words the love-that-shall-not-be-named.
+(One of the first console games to have an overtly lesbian-identified character whom you can date is, meaningfully, the Utena game from 1998).
+On the other hand, the focus on relationships puts emphasis on emotional issues that didn’t feature at all in the earlier, sex-oriented games.
+However, we do not have in these games any representation of actual Japanese queer culture or how real-life queer people live; rather, we have fantasy-world explorations of gender expression and sapphic attraction beyond normative boundaries, many of which struck a chord with queer gamers at the time—and still today.

 SNES games